PIH/mirebalais-puppet/README.md

 ### How to enable Java debugging

-Edit `/mirebalais-modules/tomcat/templates/default.erb`.
+On the server you wish to enable debugging on, edit `/etc/default/tomcat7.`.
 There is a line that reads `# To enable remote debugging uncomment the following line.` Uncomment the following line.
+Note that one each redeploy this will be reset.